-- 9 Repeat step 8 for each cluster. - 10 For private disk groups, determine and note down the hosts on which the disk groups are imported.
+- 9 Repeat step 8 for each node of the cluster. - 10 For private disk groups, determine and note down the hosts on which the disk groups are imported.

-See "Determining the nodes on which disk groups are online" on page 173.
+See "Determining the nodes on which disk groups are online" on page 238.